Sixty Soho, New York

 In contrast to the soft tones and homely furnishings of the Gordon Bar, we are introduced to the rich woods and defining lines of the Sessanta restaurant and bar.
 With such a beautiful and traditional maritime feel, Sessanta has been designed to give us a taste of Southern Italy, offering a menu of fine costal Italian and Sicilian cuisine.
 I love the contrasting relationships that develop between materials in this space.
 We have the strict cut lines of the wooden paneling next to the wondering veins of marble used across many of the surfaces such as the bar and tables.

 The luxury and comforts continue into the hotel rooms and suites with soft muted tones and plush fabrics throughout.
 The Sixty suite imaged above has a separate living area, allowing you to kick back, relax and enjoy the beautiful views of the city.
 The suite also has access to two bathrooms that make full use of the incredible marble finish.
 Accessories such as succulent plants and coffee table books have been carefully selected to add a personal and homely touch to the room and patterns have been softened to allow the guest to make the room their own.
-A personal favorite are the cushions used to accessorise the bed and lounge chairs.
+A personal favourite is the cushions used to accessorise the bed and lounge chairs.

 If you are looking to stretch out in ultimate luxury, the Sixty Loft is sure to impress.
-Located at the top of the hotel, there is 1800 square feet of luxury space to enjoy over two levels.
-Stunning views of the Manhattan skyline can be enjoyed from your own private roof deck and to lure you back inside are two luxury bathrooms with separate shower and luxury soaking tub.
+Located at the top of the hotel, there are 1800 square feet of luxury space to enjoy over two levels.
+Stunning views of the Manhattan skyline can be enjoyed from your own private roof deck and to lure you back inside are two luxury bathrooms with separate shower and luxurious soaking tub.

 I have such a huge admiration for the designers of this hotel.
 To create a space that can appeal to a wide market yet have the personal accessories and touches to create a home away from home is no mean feat.
 Exceptional materials have been used and paired in unfamiliar ways to create a look and style that is not only luxurious but iconic for the hotel brand.